Overview

 Symptoms to be aware of

-You might see blood in your pee for 1 or 2 days after the procedure.
+You might see blood in your pee for 1 to 3 days after the procedure.
 This is normal and will clear.

 You might feel a bit sore after the procedure.
-You can take painkillers, such as paracetamol, to help with this.
+You can take painkillers, such as paracetamol and ibuprofen, to help with this.
+Always follow the instructions on the packet.

-Contact a GP or call the stone unit straight away if
+Contact a GP or go to the urology walk-in straight away if:

 - there is blood in your pee that does not get better